Oregon Public Employees Retirement Fund Sells 797 Shares of NCR Co. (NYSE:NCR)

-Oregon Public Employees Retirement Fund reduced its position in shares of NCR Co.
-(NYSE:NCR) by 1.8% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+Oregon Public Employees Retirement Fund cut its stake in NCR Co.
+(NYSE:NCR) by 1.8% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 42,577 shares of the information technology services provider’s stock after selling 797 shares during the period.
-Oregon Public Employees Retirement Fund’s holdings in NCR were worth $1,600,000 at the end of the most recent quarter.
+Oregon Public Employees Retirement Fund’s holdings in NCR were worth $1,600,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds have also recently made changes to their positions in the stock.
-DekaBank Deutsche Girozentrale bought a new position in shares of NCR in the third quarter worth about $989,000.
-Meeder Asset Management Inc. raised its stake in shares of NCR by 13.5% in the third quarter.
-Meeder Asset Management Inc. now owns 7,287 shares of the information technology services provider’s stock worth $161,000 after acquiring an additional 865 shares during the last quarter.
-Keebeck Alpha LP bought a new position in shares of NCR in the third quarter worth about $405,000.
-Alps Advisors Inc. bought a new position in shares of NCR in the third quarter worth about $272,000.
-Finally, First Trust Advisors LP raised its stake in shares of NCR by 2,203.5% in the third quarter.
-First Trust Advisors LP now owns 2,088,283 shares of the information technology services provider’s stock worth $46,235,000 after acquiring an additional 1,997,628 shares during the last quarter.
-88.30% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors also recently made changes to their positions in NCR.
+Blair William & Co.
+IL acquired a new stake in shares of NCR during the 4th quarter worth approximately $215,000.
+ProShare Advisors LLC acquired a new stake in shares of NCR during the 4th quarter worth approximately $381,000.
+Principal Financial Group Inc. grew its position in shares of NCR by 18.9% during the 4th quarter.
+Principal Financial Group Inc. now owns 453,964 shares of the information technology services provider’s stock worth $17,055,000 after buying an additional 72,065 shares during the period.
+Fox Run Management L.L.C. acquired a new stake in shares of NCR during the 4th quarter worth approximately $263,000.
+Finally, Russell Investments Group Ltd. grew its position in shares of NCR by 3.3% during the 4th quarter.
+Russell Investments Group Ltd. now owns 658,744 shares of the information technology services provider’s stock worth $24,740,000 after buying an additional 21,211 shares during the period.
+88.30% of the stock is owned by institutional investors.

-In other NCR news, EVP Adrian Button sold 3,745 shares of NCR stock in a transaction that occurred on Wednesday, February 24th.
+In other news, EVP Adrian Button sold 3,745 shares of the business’s stock in a transaction on Wednesday, February 24th.
 The shares were sold at an average price of $35.32, for a total value of $132,273.40.
-Following the transaction, the executive vice president now owns 7,541 shares of the company’s stock, valued at $266,348.12.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Following the sale, the executive vice president now owns 7,541 shares of the company’s stock, valued at $266,348.12.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Insiders own 1.90% of the company’s stock.

-A number of equities analysts have weighed in on NCR shares.
-Zacks Investment Research downgraded shares of NCR from a “buy” rating to a “hold” rating and set a $32.00 target price for the company. in a research note on Thursday, December 3rd.
-Morgan Stanley lifted their price target on shares of NCR from $42.00 to $47.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 27th.
-Oppenheimer lifted their price target on shares of NCR from $40.00 to $45.00 and gave the stock an “outperform” rating in a research report on Wednesday, February 10th.
-Royal Bank of Canada lifted their price target on shares of NCR from $32.00 to $41.00 and gave the stock an “outperform” rating in a research report on Friday, December 4th.
-Finally, Stephens lifted their price target on shares of NCR from $39.00 to $49.00 in a research report on Monday, January 11th.
-One investment analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and an average target price of $36.89.
+A number of brokerages recently issued reports on NCR.
+Royal Bank of Canada boosted their price objective on shares of NCR from $32.00 to $41.00 and gave the company an “outperform” rating in a report on Friday, December 4th.
+Stephens boosted their price objective on shares of NCR from $39.00 to $49.00 in a report on Monday, January 11th.
+Zacks Investment Research cut shares of NCR from a “buy” rating to a “hold” rating and set a $32.00 price objective for the company. in a report on Thursday, December 3rd.
+Oppenheimer boosted their price objective on shares of NCR from $40.00 to $45.00 and gave the company an “outperform” rating in a report on Wednesday, February 10th.
+Finally, Morgan Stanley boosted their price objective on shares of NCR from $42.00 to $47.00 and gave the company an “overweight” rating in a report on Wednesday, January 27th.
+One research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus price target of $36.89.

 NCR Company Profile